pcoppin/Download_Fermi_GBM_data/README.md

 - the name of the burst
 - the name of one of the selected subdetectors

+Dependencies: _astropy_ needs to be installed through pip to enable the script

 ### Step 3:
 Download the CTIME data from the selected subdetectors; by running: